-Junior Leadership Kershaw County kicked off its 28th year, Aug.
-28-29, with a two-day retreat for the 2015-16 class that included conquering a high ropes course.
+Junior Leadership Kershaw County kicked off its 29th year in August 2017 with a two-day retreat that included conquering a high ropes course.

 Junior Leadership Kershaw County is a partnership of the Kershaw County Chamber of Commerce and Visitors Center, the Kershaw County School District and Camden Military Academy.
 Beneficiary support is provided by the Camden Kiwanis Club.
 The program began in 1988 and is one of the oldest continuously running high school leadership programs in the state.
 Since it began more than 800 students have completed the program.

 “Junior Leadership is one of the most popular programs we sponsor,” says Amy Kinard, executive director of the Chamber of Commerce.
 “It is a unique venture and has really resonated with our schools, their students and the business community.
 Over the years it has been very successful developing student leaders and future leaders in our community.
 Some of the graduates have gone on to become doctors, attorneys, teachers, a state representative and even a pro football player.”

 During the year students will meet in monthly sessions to learn more about leadership, career opportunities, state government and cultural diversity.
 They will also participate in a community service project.